SnoopJ/unicode_age/README.md

 # `unicode_age`

-A small extension module for determining what version a Unicode codepoint was added to the standard
+A package for determining what version a Unicode codepoint was added to the standard

 ## Example usage